-The Sense Energy Monitor plus solar - is it worth it?
+The Sense energy monitor review: is it worth it?

-If your home uses a lot of electricity, you might benefit from installing the Sense Home Energy Monitor.
-Sense is a machine-learning smart home device that attaches to the wires inside you home’s electrical breaker panel and immediately begins to track and identify the power used by your appliances and devices.
+If your home uses a lot of electricity, you might benefit from installing the Sense home energy monitor.
+Sense is a machine-learning smart home device that attaches to the wires inside your home’s circuit breaker panel and immediately begins to track and identify the power used by your appliances and devices.

-Here’s a look at the present and future benefits of combining the Sense home energy monitor with a solar installation.
+Here’s a look at the present and future benefits of the Sense home energy monitor, whether you want to pair it with a solar installation or not.

 The Sense monitor is a little box that lives inside the cover of your home’s electrical panel.
 While you can DIY the initial setup process, it’s absolutely not recommended unless you’re a pro.
 Most people will want to get a licensed electrician to install Sense for them.

 The Sense monitor is used to detect electrical current coming from your utility company into your house.
-If you have solar panels installed, Sense has an additional port that can be hooked up to the wires coming into your main panel from your solar inverter.
+If you have solar panels installed, Sense has an additional port that can be connected to optional detector clamps that attach to the wires coming into your main panel from your solar inverter.

 When attached in a Sense-plus-solar setup, the device looks like this:

 Sense Solar uses the white clamps to detect energy produced by your solar panels.
 Image source: Sense

 Once the device is properly hooked up, Sense begins to measure the current flowing through your wires.

 For the most part, simply monitoring your energy usage won’t save you money.
 It might help to know exactly how much energy your appliances are using, or to see the effects of vampire power when you unplug your TV, but real savings require a more hands-on approach.